Request a Cell Phone Allowance

 Employees will be responsible for choosing their own voice or data plan as well as their carrier.
 Please note that only AT&T and Verizon provide reliable coverage in Hamilton.
 Because the employee is now personally responsible for the account and the allowance provided is taxable income, the employee may use the account for both business and personal purposes.
 The employee may also, at his or her own expense, add extra services or equipment features, as desired.
 The university does not accept any liability for claims, charges, or disputes between the service provider and the faculty or staff member.
 Recipients of this allowance must notify Colgate of the cell phone number and must continue to maintain the cell phone or device while in receipt of the allowance.

 Employees will also be responsible for choosing their own equipment.
-Employees approved for a data plan will receive a one-time reimbursement for the purchase of a device as described in section (E).
 Because the employee is now personally responsible for the equipment, any replacement for loss or damage will be at the expense of the employee.
 Use of the phone or device in any manner contrary to local, state, or federal laws will constitute misuse, and will result in immediate termination of the allowance.

 - Determination of Dollar Amount of Allowance